Dirac156/python_programs/README.md

 * Return a new string without o and a where o was.

-## 1.Encryption and Decoding
+## 1. Encryption and Decoding

 ### Desciption
 This project is to build an encryption software using Ascii code and personalized key.

 * Return the coded message, the key and the encoded message

+## 3. Quizo Game

+### Desciption

+This game aims to help high school student reviewing lessons needed to learn general knowledge course.
+User can be at any number.

+You can review :

+* Geography
+* History
+* Art
+* Politics
+* General Knowledge